dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 Note: Dwains Theme has been renamed to Dwains Dashboard!

-To update to Dwains Dashboard 2.0.0 you first need to remove your 1.* version of Dwains Theme follow **all** steps below:
+To update to Dwains Dashboard 2.0.0 you first need to remove your 1.* version of Dwains Theme follow **all** steps below (Don't worry we will keep your existing Dwains Theme config and addons, these will automatic work in 2.0.0):

 With /config/ I mean the folder where your whole HA config is.